tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ---
 name: The Bitcoin Journey
-goal: Discover Bitcoin and its fundamentals, including its monetary value proposition, miners, transactions, and wallets.
+goal: Discover Bitcoin fundamentals, including its monetary value proposition, miners, transactions, and wallets.
 objectives:
-  - Gain a general understanding of Bitcoin technology
+  - Gain a general understanding of the Bitcoin technology
   - Understand how to buy and secure bitcoins
-  - Have a general understanding of Blockchain technology
+  - Have a general understanding of the Blockchain technology
-  - Familiarize yourself with the concept of the Lightning Network
+  - Familiarize with the concept of Lightning Network
   - Realize the geopolitical and social impact of Bitcoin
 ---

 # Your First Bitcoin Adventure

-In this course, I will explain Bitcoin in 25 chapters so that you can understand this technology in a simple and effective way.
-The course is accessible to everyone and explores the industry as a whole: miners, wallets, buying/selling platforms, etc...
+In this course, I will explain the basics of Bitcoin in 25 chapters, so that you can understand this technology in a simple and effective way.
+The course explores the industry as a whole, including topics like mining, wallets, buying/selling platforms, and more.
+Explanatory posters and additional resources will be available throughout the journey.

-The course should take approximately 15 hours.
-Throughout the journey, explanatory posters and additional resources are available.

-You don't need any specific knowledge to get started, the course is accessible to everyone!
+You don't need any specific knowledge to get started.
+In fact, the course is accessible to students of all levels, and it should take approximately 15 hours to finish.

 +++